terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

-# Lesson 2 - Importing data from CSV using Javascript script
+# Lesson 2 - Importing data from CSV using JavaScript script

-## Creating the Javascript script
+## Creating the JavaScript script

-Let's start a new `.js` file [insert_data.js](insert_data.js).
+Let's start a new `.js` file called [insert_data.js](insert_data.js).
 You can copy and paste the one we have in this repo or build one yourself.
-We will explain the one we have so you have an idea what it does.
+We will explain the one we have so you know what it does.

-In the first half of the script, we have to manage and import the data form CSV.
-In Node.JS there is the [`fast-csv` package](https://www.npmjs.com/package/fast-csv) which can aid reading of CSV files.
+In the first half of the script we have to manage and import the data from the CSV.
+In Node.JS there is the [`fast-csv` package](https://www.npmjs.com/package/fast-csv) that helps reading of CSV files.

-First we will install the package:
+First, install the package:

 ```bash
 npm i fast-csv
 ```

-Now we will import it as well as some other packages:
+The script will import this package with some others:

 ```javascript
 const fs = require("fs");